 So this is faith, I thought.
 And in my thought there was acceptance and denial and the bitter awe felt by the layman who hears a choir singing in a foreign language.
 I marveled at the melody but could not understand the words.
 There was a light in Lee.
 I wanted to talk with her, not to find out which of us was right and which was wrong, not to be converted, but to learn whether we could believe different things and talk about them calmly and sincerely.
 At the end of the Bible study, I asked her a question: Why does God need evangelists?

-One year later, Lee asked me to flip to Romans 10:14–15, and then she guided me patiently because I did not know where to find Romans or how to interpret the numbers she had given me.
+Later, Lee asked me to flip to Romans 10:14–15, and then she guided me patiently because I did not know where to find Romans or how to interpret the numbers she had given me.
 Finally I found the passage.
 “There should be a person, because that is love,” Lee said.
 “The presentation of love is between a person and another person.
 And Christianity is love.”

 The Rev. Edwin Pérez remembers it well.
 On the New Haven Green in late April 2017, the sun had sunk low enough that the evening’s uneven light entirely missed the man in black with the microphone.
 Bearded, wearing a black hoodie, Phillip Blair — director of Torch of Christ Ministries — turned to the rainbow flag of United Church on the Green.
 He began to preach from the middle of a darkening shadow.